filiposinski/adam-homepage/README.md

 Hello! 😉

-This is a page made to train the skills.
+This is a page made just to train the skills.

 Homepage of the fictional character, Adam.